redayzarra/study-react/README.md

 **Props:** The input or arguments passed to a component.
 Similar to function arguments.
 We should treat props as immutable or unchangeable.
 React will rerender and "react" to it to update the DOM.

 **State:** The data managed by a component that can change over time.
 Similar to local variables.
 States are mutable and the data can be changed.
 React will rerender and "react" to it to update the DOM.

+## Seperation of Concerns

+**Lead Concept:** Divide a program into distinct sections where each section handles a specific functionality, rather than having everything in one place.
+Each module is reponsible for one specific function.

+**Benefits:** This allows our programs to be more modular, easy to understand, maintain, and modify.
+We can build and test every module independently and use them again in other programs.

+**Module:** All the complexity and implementation details are hidden behind a structured interface.